Lesely-Advance-Web-Team/Mod_7-8/README.md

 **Use a Database:**
 - **Use phpMyAdmin to administer and create a new MySQL database**
-  - `CREATE DATABASE images`
+  - Used SQLQuery CRUDE: `CREATE DATABASE modphoto_fashion`
-  - Then created Our table "fashion" which has the following feilds: ID, name, img_dir.
+  - Then created Our table "fashion" which has the following fields: ID, name, img_dir.
 ID was set to AI & Primary.

   - | # | Name         |     Type     |
     | - |:------------:| ------------:|
     | 1 | ID           |   int(11)    |